edgefarm/edgefarm/docs/knowledge-base/gettingstarted/example-application.md

 17. `allow` defines which subjects the user is allowed to subscribe to.
 18. `deny` defines which subjects the user is not allowed to subscribe to.
 19. The `subNetworks` section defines the sub-networks that are part of the network.
 Imagine you have two types of Edge Nodes.
 One is highly potent while the other has a smaller footprint.
 The potent one can reserve way more file storage than the smaller one.
 For both types you can define differnt sub-networks with different characteristics.
 20. `name` is of the sub-network.
-This get referenced in the `EdgeFarm.application` manifest.
+This get referenced in the `edgefarm.application` manifest.
 21.

 The network section is split up into several sub-sections in the spec.